neils94/DRLNDBananas/README.md

 # The Agent
 - The agent's job is to learn from its environment as quickly as possible; it has 4 available actions to it (forwards, backwards, left, right).
 - What is the agent learning from the environment?
-Good question, the agent is learning whether it should collect or avoid certain bananas: Blue bananas give the agent a negative reward while yellow bananas give it a positive reward.
+Good question, the agent is learning whether it should collect or avoid certain bananas: Blue bananas give the agent a negative reward (-1) while yellow bananas give it a positive reward (+1).
 The agent is trying to maximize the number of rewards it receives, and in doing so will learn to avoid blue bananas as much as possible while collecting yellow bananas.
+- The environment is considered to be solved when the agent can reach a an average score of +13 over a 100 episode period.

 # Dependencies/Installations